-Atul Gawande, MD, MPH, is Executive Director of Ariadne Labs.
-He is also a surgeon, professor, writer, and public health researcher.
-He practices general and endocrine surgery at Brigham and Women’s Hospital, is professor in the Department of Health Policy and Management at the Harvard T.H.
-Chan School of Public Health, and Samuel O. Thier Professor of Surgery at Harvard Medical School.
-Atul is also Chairman of Lifebox, a nonprofit reducing surgical deaths globally.
+Atul Gawande, MD, MPH, is a surgeon, writer, and public health leader.
+He is CEO of the non-profit-seeking health care venture formed by Amazon, Berkshire Hathaway, and JPMorgan Chase to deliver better outcomes, satisfaction, and cost efficiency in care.
+He practices general and endocrine surgery at Brigham and Women’s Hospital.
+He is a professor in the Department of Health Policy and Management at the Harvard T.H.
+Chan School of Public Health and the Samuel O. Thier Professor of Surgery at Harvard Medical School.
+He is the founding executive director and chairman of Ariadne Labs, a joint center for health systems innovation, and chairman of Lifebox, a nonprofit organization making surgery safer globally.

 Atul has been a staff writer for The New Yorker magazine since 1998 and has written four New York Times bestsellers: Complications, Better, The Checklist Manifesto, and Being Mortal: Medicine and What Matters in the End.
 He is the winner of two National Magazine Awards, AcademyHealth’s Impact Award for highest research impact on healthcare, a MacArthur Fellowship, and the Lewis Thomas Award for writing about science.